Boxcar Bertha: Production

-After the success of Bloody Mama, Roger Corman wanted to make another female gangster film.
-Julie Corman researched female gangsters and came across the story of Boxcar Bertha.
-Martin Scorsese was hired to direct on the strength of his first feature.
+Martin Scorsese met Corman after coming to Hollywood to edit Medicine Ball Caravan.
+Corman, who had seen and liked Who's That Knocking at My Door during its 1970 run in Los Angeles, asked Scorsese to make a sequel to Bloody Mama.
+This was reworked into Boxcar Bertha after Julie Corman discovered Sister of the Road.
 He was given the lead actors, including Barbara Hershey, David Carradine, and Barry Primus, and a shooting schedule of 24 days in Arkansas.
 The Reader Railroad was used for the train scenes.